'Everyone loves mummies' is a sentence I heard many times in my years working on the ethics of human remains in museums. But is that so?

 In five years, international debates have evolved, the conversation has been brought to the media thanks to exceptional community efforts, and restitutions, repatriations, and removal from display have become the heart of a very important conversation.
 And yet, there is still a lot to do internationally to forster conversations that explore, challenge, and debate the very presence of human remains in museums around the world; especially human remains that have been displaced and displayed in countries where they do not belong.

-It is slightly disheartening that after so much work over a decade to engage the public in evolving its perception of those bodies (to communicate, via storytelling, workshops, public engagement, lectures, pop ups, workshops, debates, videos, social media content, you name it) and how they have arrived in museums, why they are here, and what we can do next... it seems that the museum as an institution is still ignoring the connundrum that is the Egyptian mummified body: a body so transformed by time, cultural practices, popular culture, and the museum itself, that it has evaded conversations on ethics, restitutions and displacement, and yet, lives at the crossroad of violent displacement, political manipulations, cultural appropriation.
+It is slightly disheartening that after so much work over a decade to engage the public (via storytelling, workshops, public engagement, lectures, pop ups, debates, videos, social media content, etc.) on the topic of human remains and how they have arrived in museums, why they are here, and what we can do next... it seems that the museum as an institution is still ignoring the connundrum that is the Egyptian mummified body: a body so transformed by time, cultural practices, popular culture, and the museum itself, that it has evaded conversations on ethics, restitutions and displacement, and yet, lives at the crossroad of violent displacement, political manipulations, cultural appropriation.
 A displaced body.

 The Egyptian mummy: the least problematic human remains in museums?